lkodinsson/MARS/Fantasy/Spellcasting.md

 Reduces the speed that you fall to a slow enough speed that you can always land safely.
 This spell can also be used to double the length of a jump due to the reduced falling speed.
 This spell's mana cost and difficulty increase by 1 for each additional creature and object you target.

+## Grease

+**Specializations:** Conjuration
+**Difficulty:** 10 (Hard)

+**Mana Cost:** 2
+**Action Speed:** Standard

+**Range:** 10m
+**Target:** One point
+**Duration:** 5 minutes
+**Resist:** Acrobatics (vs grease), Fortitude (vs ignition)

+Creates a thin pool of slippery grease in a 3m radius.
+Any character who starts their turn or steps onto or through the greasy area must resist using Acrobatics or they fall prone.
+Characters that do not treat the greasy area as difficult terrain get disadvantage to their resist roll.
+This effect occurs every time one of those characters attempts to move while still in the greasy area.
+The grease can be ignited, which also gives burning 2 to any character who starts their turn or steps onto or through the greasy area.
+This burning effect can only be given once per turn and can be resisted with Fortitude (causing burning 1 instead).
+The range and radius of this spell can both be simultaneously increased by 1m by increasing this spell's mana cost by 1 and difficulty by 2.

 ## Ignite

 **Specializations:** Evocation, Transmutation